 Why to create web stories?

-People are lacking patience for long-form articles and want snackable information that except storytelling, provide a visual and also an interactive experience.
-Extensive blog posts are hard and expensive to produce, and the market is saturated with too much content of that kind.
+People are lacking patience for long articles and want snackable information that besides storytelling provides a visual as well as an interactive experience.
+Extensive blog posts are hard and sometimes even expensive to produce, and the market is saturated with too much content of that kind.

-Besides, Web Stories are positioned at the top of the search result page in Google, under the section called “Visual stories”.
+Apart from that, web stories are well positioned in Google Search, Google Discover, and Google Images.
 Inside the official Google Chrome app, you can now find a dedicated section for web stories.

-Yes, they are the new go-to type of content for boosting organic traffic and perfect SEO.
+So, yes — they are the new go-to type of content for boosting organic traffic and your SEO score.

-Take a look at each and follow best practices to get the maximum out of your visual experiences on the web.
+Let’s take a look at each and follow best practices to maximize the visual experiences you can provide on the web.

-Opposite from writing a regular story, for the web story, it’s preferable to start with media and then add the text.
+Opposite to creating a regular story, for the web story, it’s preferable to start with media and then add the text.
 Why?
-Because web story is a visual experience, you are giving your audience an experience.
+Because a web story is a visual experience first.
 Text is there just to help, not to serve as the main actor.

 Tip 1 - Use high quality images

-Web stories are resized based on users’ devices, and that is why it’s important to keep images and videos quality high.
+Web stories are resized based on users’ devices, and that is why it’s important to keep the images’ and videos’ quality high.
 That way, everyone will have the same type of experience.
-If you don’t have media content, you can find great ones in our free media library or the stock image websites like Unsplash, Pixabay, Pexels…
+If you don’t have media content, you can find great ones in our free media library or the stock image websites like Unsplash, Pixabay, Pexels.

 Tip 2 - Pay attention to video resolution

-If you have possibilities, crop video to maximum 15 seconds and resize it in vertical format in advance.
+If you have the possibility, crop the video to a maximum of 15 seconds and resize it in vertical format in advance.

-When beginning with narrative, ask yourself… For who this story is?
-What do you want to emphasize?
-What reaction do you want to trigger?
-Events or scenes should be described so that users understand them through narrators’ feelings, desires, beliefs or values.
+When beginning the narrative, ask yourself For whom is this story?
+What do you want to accent?
+What reactions do you want to trigger?
+Events or scenes should be described so that users understand them through the narrators’ feelings, desires, beliefs, or values.